TheTraveller95/Ecuador/README.md

 ## UX

-As for the project's title, the main goal of this webside is to inform about Ecuador and its geological structure.
+As for the project's title, the main goal of this website is to inform about Ecuador and its geological structure.
 The website is focused to that people who are looking for trvel destination ideas or just someone who needs a general overview on the country for a personal project or school homworks.